 The third method of terminating the mortgage is by foreclosure when a mortgagor defaults.
-Even after default, the mortgagor has the right to exercise his equity of redemption-that is, to redeem the property by paying the principal and interest in full.
+Even after default, the mortgagor has the right to exercise his equity of redemption-that is, to redeem the property by paying the principal and interest in

+11. A contract clause requiring the entire mortgage amount be paid to the mortgagee if the property is sold; it prevents any assumption. full.
 If he does not, the mortgagee may foreclose the equity of redemption.
-Although strict foreclosure is used occasionally, in most cases the mortgagee forecloses by one of two types of sale (see Figure 17.4 "Foreclosure").
+Although strict foreclosure is used occasionally, in most cases the mortgagee forecloses by one of two types of sale (see Figure 34.4 "Foreclosure").

-The first type is judicial sale12.
+The first type is judicial sale.
 The mortgagee seeks a court order authorizing the sale to be conducted by a public official, usually the sheriff.
 The mortgagor is entitled to be notified of the proceeding and to a hearing.
-The second type of sale is that conducted under a clause called a power of sale13, which many lenders insist be contained in the mortgage.
+The second type of sale is that conducted under a clause called a power of sale, which many lenders insist be contained in the mortgage.
 This clause permits the mortgagee to sell the property at public auction without first going to court-although by custom or law, the sale must be advertised, and typically a sheriff or other public official conducts the public sale or auction.